Issa Rae And Kumail Nanjiani Are Lovebirds On The Run In Hilarious New Movie

 Nanjiani's 2020 schedule is nothing to scoff at either; the comedic actor will be taking his talents (and his six pack) to the Marvel Cinematic Universe as a cast member in the star-packed ensemble of The Eternals.
 In the forthcoming Phase Four film, Nanjiani will play Sunen, a godlike superhero with expert-level swordsmanship.
 He will be joined by the likes of Angelina Jolie, Salma Hayek, Bryan Tyree Henry, Gemma Chan, and Game of Thrones alums Richard Madden and Kit Harrington in the movie.

-The Lovebirds is set to hit theatres on April 3, 2020.
+The Lovebirds is set to hit theaters on April 3, 2020.
 Check out the trailer below.

 Advertisement